JiayuanDing100/awesome-graph-papers-in-biology/README.md

 4. **Retrosythesis prediction**
 5. **reasoning on biomedical knowledge graphs with applications in drug repurposing**

+#### Molecule properties prediction
+1. **A compact review of molecular property prediction with graph neural networks**, 2020, citation: 16

 #### De novo melecule design and optimization
 1. **Advances in De Novo Drug Design: From Conventional to Machine Learning Methods**, 2021